-Clint Brown enters his fifth season as an assistant coach with the South Dakota State University football program, and his first as the team’s sole defensive coordinator.
-He also fills the roles of defensive ends coach and recruiting coordinator.
+Clint Brown enters his seventh season as an assistant coach with the South Dakota State University football program, and his third as the team’s sole defensive coordinator.
+He also coaches the team’s defensive ends.

 Brown also served as position coach for All-America defensive end Danny Batten, who was honored as Co-Missouri Valley Football Conference Defensive Player of the Year and was later selected in the sixth round of the NFL Draft by the Buffalo Bills.
 He has coached three other players who have gone on to earn all-MVFC honors.